robinhuy/touchpad-scroll-carousel/README.md

 ## Browser support

-Scroll Carousel works on modern browsers such as Edge, Chrome, Firefox, and Safari.
+Touchpad Scroll Carousel works on modern browsers such as Edge, Chrome, Firefox, and Safari.

 ## License